ibm-watson-iot/iot-python/README.md

 IBM Internet of Things Cloud for Python
 =======================================

-Contains samples for working with the IBM Internet of Things Cloud from a Python 2.7 runtime environment.
+Python module for interacting with the IBM Internet of Things Cloud with Python.

 Platform
 --------